 - Do we have an accurate view of the different consumer groups within our addressable market, accounting for demographic and psychographic differences and consumers’ evolving values and spending priorities?
 Do we have targeted strategies to ensure we are winning with the most important consumer segments?

-- How do we react and adapt to the strengthening of Amazon, proliferation of brand direct-to-consumer ( DTC) strategies and other new business models (e.g., subscription services)?
+- How do we react and adapt to Amazon’s strength, proliferation of brand direct-to-consumer strategies and other new business models (e.g., subscription services)?

 - How do we build a compelling multichannel and, ultimately, omnichannel business?
 Are we focused on what is most important to consumers?
 What does this mean for investments we need to make, and how do we evolve our organization to function effectively in this new environment?